MAAP-Project/titiler/README_NASA_IMPACT.md

 git push merge-from-upstream-${TITILER_VERSION} -u origin/merge-from-upstream-${TITILER_VERSION}
 ```

-In GitHub, create a PR to merge the branch to master, get approvals, and merge with the "Merge commit" method (e.g., not squash).
+In GitHub, create a PR to merge the branch to main (previously master), get approvals, and merge with the "Merge commit" method (e.g., not squash).